-The roof-mounted Solar Charge Panel uses the sun to help keep your house batteries charged.
-A Solar Charge Controller is located near the monitor panel to show you when the Solar Charge Panel is actively charging the house batteries.

-The solar charging system installed in your motorhome has a maximum input rating of 510 Watts.
-Every solar panel connected to the system needs to be accounted for, this includes all roof mounted panels and the ground level single solar port.
+The roof-mounted Solar Charge Panel uses the sun to help keep your house batteries charged. is actively charging the house batteries.
+The controls and monitoring of the solar charge panel is located within the EcoFlow monitor panel.
+Monitoring can also be done using the EcoFlow App on your smart phone.
+The solar charging system installed in your motorhome has a maximum input rating of 210 Watts.

-Solar Charge Controller (Located near monitor panel) -Typical View
+EcoFlow Control Panel (Located on monitor panel) -Typical View